sivathedev/GRE-3month/README.md

 MOnth 2:
 It has already been exactly a month since I started off this journey.
 Had only 3 productive days in the journey.
+BUt would definitely make the way through this month!